jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **asset** —
     (a) is defined in section DG 3 (Meaning of asset for this subpart) for the purposes of subpart DG (Expenditure related to use of certain assets) and sections CC 1(2B) and CW 8B (which relate to the treatment of certain income):
     (b) is defined in section EZ 68 (Definitions) for the purposes of sections EZ 64 to EZ 67 (which relate to New Zealand Railways Corporation restructure)
-  - **asset base** means a segregated or identifiable group of assets or proportion of a group of assets attributable to profit participation policies
+  - **asset base** , for a class of life insurance policy, means a segregated or identifiable group, or proportion of a group, of assets attributable to the class
   - **asset value** is defined in section DG 11(8) (Interest expenditure: close companies) for the purposes of subpart DG (Expenditure related to use of certain assets)
   - **associated, associated person, person associated** , and other expressions indicating the association of persons with each other are defined in sections YB 1 to YB 16 (which relate to associated persons)
-  - **associated internal software developer** is defined in section LH 17 (Some definitions) for the purposes of subpart LH (Tax credits for expenditure on research and development)
+  - **associated internal software developer**
   - **associated mining operations** is defined in section CU 7(2) (Some definitions)
   - **associated non-attributing active CFC** , for a CFC, means a person who is associated with the CFC under section YB 2 (Two companies) if the person and the CFC meet the following requirements:
     (a) the person is a non-attributing active CFC; and